 Contacting a Lawyer for Assistance

 If you were injured in a workplace accident, you’ll probably want a lawyer by your side.
 Every employer deals with these situations a little differently, so it’s important you know what your rights are, what their duties are, and how to ensure everything gets taken care of.
-Contact a workers’ comp lawyer, like a workers’ comp lawyer in Long Island, to assist you in this.
+Contact a workers’ comp lawyer, like a workers compensation attorney Brooklyn offers, to assist you in this.

 Thanks to Polsky, Shouldice & Rosen, P.C. for their insight into what the employer’s duties are surrounding a workers’ comp claim.